SiddharthMishra05/dotsandarcs_first/README.md

 # dotsandarcs
 METEOR web app for dotsandarcs
 It's pretty basic.
-I'm a newbie web development; this was started and completed on the 14th of July, 2015.
+I'm a newbie at web development; this was started and completed on the 14th of July, 2015.